 Improve the pedestrian experience by making streets safer, cleaner, and more inviting for pedestrians.
 Consider making some Downtown streets pedestrian-only.

-Expand the Downtown tree canopy
+Increase and nurture the Downtown tree canopy

 Improve pedestrian and bicycle connections to and within the Downtown, especially along the river.